Tuesday, June 12, 9:00am – 10:30am, Arts and Administration Building, Room A1046

 Three test benches will be presented either, the design process, manufacturing and at-sea trials at the hauler and lobster trap rack working stations.
 These trials were made during the regular fishing season under usual conditions.
 The results show that it is possible to optimize equipment at these two workplaces by reducing the risk of falling overboard while improving ergonomics.

 5B.3.
-Ten years after fatal accidents and many prevention and research activities in the lobster fishing industry, what have we learned for a better future? – Michel Castonguay, CNESST GASPÉ, Commission des normes, de l’équité, de la santé et de la sécurité du travail
+What have we learned in order to build a better future?– Michel Castonguay, CNESST GASPÉ, Commission des normes, de l’équité, de la santé et de la sécurité du travail (Presentation slides).

 One of the difficulties that external stakeholders in prevention meet in the fisheries are that, fishers tend to believe that their safety is their responsibility alone.
 After all, “the captain is the only master on board, after God.”
 Furthermore, many governmental agencies are devoted to ocean and fishery activity.
 How can we work together for a better safety in this sector?
 This conference will present what has been learned and could be applied for the future.
 Conference followed by 15 minutes discussion.